 Well, with an app like Truckloads now you can.
 Don’t believe us?
-Just ask one of the 150,000 carriers who use the app and rated it the highest-rated mobile load board on Google Play!
+Just ask one of the 150,000 carriers who use the app and rated it the highest-rated mobile load board on Google Play and the App Store!

 We all know that it’s all about location in real estate and it’s no different for finding truck loads.
 The location of a truck load plays a crucial role in determining how high the truck load will pay and often times, it may not be nearby.